 This example shows how to model an automotive drivetrain with Simulink®.
 Stateflow® enhances the Simulink model with its representation of the transmission control logic.
 Simulink provides a powerful environment for the modeling and simulation of dynamic systems and processes.
 In many systems, though, supervisory functions like changing modes or invoking new gain schedules must respond to events that may occur and conditions that develop over time.
 As a result, the environment requires a language capable of managing these multiple modes and developing conditions.
 In the following example, Stateflow shows its strength in this capacity by performing the function of gear selection in an automatic transmission.
 This function is combined with the drivetrain dynamics in a natural and intuitive manner by incorporating a Stateflow block in the Simulink block diagram.

-Figure 1 shows the power flow in a typical automotive drivetrain.
+The figure below shows the power flow in a typical automotive drivetrain.
 Nonlinear ordinary differential equations model the engine, four-speed automatic transmission, and vehicle.
-The model discussed in this example directly implements the blocks from Figure 1 as modular Simulink subsystems.
+The model discussed in this example directly implements the blocks from this figure as modular Simulink subsystems.
 On the other hand, the logic and decisions made in the Transmission Control Unit (TCU) do not lend themselves to well-formulated equations.
 TCU is better suited for a Stateflow representation.
 Stateflow monitors the events which correspond to important relationships within the system and takes the appropriate action as they occur.

 The throttle opening is one of the inputs to the engine.
 The engine is connected to the impeller of the torque converter which couples it to the transmission (see Equation 1).